Arisia Rrab: Publication history

 Arisia Rrab first appeared in Tales of the Green Lantern Corps #1 and was created by Mike W. Barr, Len Wein, and Joe Staton.
 She is killed in Guy Gardner: Warrior #43 (June 1996).
 Writer Beau Smith stated that "DC wanted her dead.
 It was part of their deconstruction of the Green Lanterns at that time.
 My intent was to kill her and bring her back with powers that had no leaning to the GL Corps".
+Years later, Arisia is revealed to have survived due to her healing factor.

 Fictional character biography

 Green Lantern Corps

-Arisia is originally from the planet Graxos IV.
-Her father, Fentara, served as the Green Lantern of Sector 2815.
-In Blackest Night: Tales of the Corps #3, it's revealed that (in a rare occurrence) all of the Green Lanterns preceding her father belong to their lineage as well.
-After her father meets his demise while serving the Corps, her uncle Blish is the next chosen to serve as the Lantern of her sector.
-Blish too eventually gives his life serving the Corps and Arisia is selected as his replacement on her next birthday, making her at least the fifth member of the family to serve as a Green Lantern.
-Originally, Arisia is depicted as assuming the role of Green Lantern while still a teenager.
+Arisia is originally from the planet Graxos IV in Sector 2815.
+Her father Fentara and several other family members were Green Lanterns before her.
+After Fentara and his brother Blish are killed in duty, Arisia is selected to replace them on her birthday, making her at least the fifth member of the family to serve as a Green Lantern.
+Originally, Arisia is depicted as assuming the role of Green Lantern as a teenager.

-Arisia first appears in Tales of the Green Lantern Corps #1 (May 1981) as part of a large group of Green Lanterns sent to thwart Krona and Nekron.
-She, Katma Tui, Salaak, Ch'p (who refers to her as the "big cutie"), and Kilowog all relocate to Earth after the Crisis on Infinite Earths.
-Once there, she adopts the secret identity of Cindy Simpson, and redesigns the uniforms of the team to better reflect their individual personalities.
-Arisia is first shown as having a huge crush on Hal Jordan, the Green Lantern of Sector 2814, who ultimately reciprocates her feelings.
-After being stationed on Earth with Jordan and confronted with their age difference she subconsciously uses her power ring to age herself so that she and Jordan can be together.
-Later, Arisia is among several Green Lanterns to lose their powers due to a disruption in the Main Battery on the planet Oa (the source from which the Green Lanterns draw their power).
-However, Arisia decides to remain on Earth with her boyfriend Hal and pursue a modeling career.
+Arisia first appears in Tales of the Green Lantern Corps #1 (May 1981) as part of a group of Green Lanterns sent to thwart Krona and Nekron.
+She, Katma Tui, Salaak, Ch'p, and Kilowog relocate to Earth after Crisis on Infinite Earths, where she adopts the secret identity of Cindy Simpson.
+Arisia is first shown as having a crush on Hal Jordan, the Green Lantern of Sector 2814, who ultimately reciprocates her feelings.
+After being stationed on Earth with Jordan and confronted with their age difference, she subconsciously uses her power ring to age herself so that she and Jordan can be together.
+Arisia is among several Green Lanterns who lose their powers due to a disruption in the Central Power Battery on the planet Oa.
+However, Arisia decides to remain on Earth with Hal and pursue a modeling career.
 Their relationship becomes strained as they adjust to the changes affecting the Corps, which eventually leads to them breaking up.